 Respond to the immediate needs of Syrian refugees and their host communities.
 Work across multiple sectors to build comprehensive humanitarian and development programs that support the needs of both refugees and local citizens.

 Lebanon is home to profound political, ethnic and religious complexities that result in a complicated internal conflict between sect, confession, tribe and family.
 Key indicators such as life expectancy, literacy, school enrollment and per-capita income lag behind more developed countries.
-Most recently, it has become home to the largest number of refugees fleeing the extended conflict in neighboring Syria.

-- Emergency response: Distributing warm clothes and blankets to Syrian refugee families staying in temporary shelters and host communities; supporting healing and cooperation among refugee and host children
+- Emergency response: Distributing clothes, blankets and household supplies to Syrian refugee families staying in temporary shelters and host communities.

 All stories about Lebanon

 I hate microphones.
 It generally means I am speaking to so many people that it too impersonal or too important.

 Lebanon: Foundations for a strong future: Youth in Lebanon and Jordan promote cultural heritage

 Daily life in Lebanon and Jordan means contending with a large number of social and economic pressures and many young people — who make up the vast majority of the population — have lost sight of their cultural heritage.

 Lebanon: A Palestinian camp — not what you might expect